Centrepins and using them, especially for Barbel Fishing

 I decided to update this article

-yet again (just a few tweaks, now version 5.9), being about twelve years since the first, in order to keep
+yet again (just a few tweaks, now version 5.9.1), being about (an unbelievable) sixteen years since the first, in order to keep

 the information up to date and relevant as a (hopefully) useful reference, if you'll excuse